bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 1084 - Routine #8: Use Automatic Checks While Performing Certain Tasks

- - loc 1087 - keys do I then close the door.
-I have a similar ritual when leaving my house.

  - loc 1090 - When I leave a secured room, I make sure I feel my access card-key in my pocket.
 (Related rule: I never put my card-key down on a table, floor, whatever, even just for a second.
 It always goes in my pocket and my pocket is where it goes.)

- - loc 1097 - I’m being friendly.
-I’m really checking for trespassers.
-Before I disconnect a network cable I set up a continuous “ping” (one per second), which should start failing when I disconnect the correct cable.

  - loc 1098 - Before I disconnect a network cable I set up a continuous “ping” (one per second), which should start failing when I disconnect the correct cable.

- - loc 1099 - disconnect the correct cable.
-Every time I add a new rule to my firewall, I first set up a demonstration of what I want to block and show that it isn’t blocked.
-Then I add the firewall rule.
-Then I repeat the demonstration and show that it now fails.

  - loc 1099 - Every time I add a new rule to my firewall, I first set up a demonstration of what I want to block and show that it isn’t blocked.
 Then I add the firewall rule.
 Then I repeat the demonstration and show that it now fails.

  - loc 1116 - When I’m about to edit a configuration file, I always make a backup.
 I don’t waste time thinking, “Gosh, is this file important enough?”
 If I have to ask, the answer is “Yes.”

- - loc 1116 - When I’m about to edit a configuration file, I always make a backup.
-I don’t waste time thinking, “Gosh, is this file important enough?”
-If I have to ask, the answer is “Yes.”
 I make backups the same way every time so there is no time wasted figuring out the best way.
 My system is to copy the file to a file with today’s date on it.
 For example, named.conf is copied to named.conf-20060120

  - loc 1127 - I write a “things to pack” list on the righthand side of my to do list for the day I’ll be traveling.
 For weeks (or months) leading up to the trip, anytime I think of something I should bring on the trip I pop open my organizer and write it on that list.
 Since I always have the organizer with me, I never fail to record an idea.
 When I pack, I check off the items as they go into my suitcase.

  - loc 1145 - Relationships require maintenance and are also similar to gardening (they grow if you work diligently, starve if they are ignored, and die if they get too much attention).
-There are four groups of people

  - loc 1146 - There are four groups of people you need to maintain relationships with: your customers (or your single point of contact for each customer group), your staff (who report to you), your peers, and your boss(es).
 Do you routinely touch base with each of them?
 The key to networking (the career kind, not the data kind) is to maintain relationships throughout the year, not just when you are looking for a new job.
 Schedule lunch once a month